tom-howard/ros2/docs/course/part1.md

 ## Creating Your First ROS Applications

-Shortly you will create some simple publisher and subscriber nodes in Python and send simple ROS messages between them.
+Shortly we'll create some simple publisher and subscriber nodes in Python and send simple data between them.
 As we learnt earlier though, ROS applications must be contained within *packages*, and so we need to create a package first in order to start creating our own ROS nodes.

 It's important to work in a specific filesystem location when we create and work on our own ROS packages.
 These are called *"Workspaces"* and you should already have one ready to go within your local ROS environment[^workspaces]: